I just got married!

 The thumb, pinky, and middle finger are well known.
 The not-so-popular ones are the index finger (or the pointer), and the ring finger.

 Legend has it, the ring finger has a vein that goes directly to the heart, so lovers’ hearts would be connected by their rings.

 The early Romans called this the Vena Amoris, or vein of love.

 So romantic, isn’t it?

 However, our modern-day understanding of anatomy shows that all fingers have the same connections to the heart.

 Well, that’s disappointing! ;(

 Historically, wedding rings have been documented to be worn on every finger, even the thumb.
 Today, wedding rings are most commonly worn on the fourth finger of the left hand.
+Here you can find help when looking to buy home furniture and modern dining tables in California.
 But some countries including India, Germany, Spain, Norway, Bulgaria, and Russia traditionally wear their wedding rings on their right hand.

 But with time, this became just one of those things – that you do but don’t really know where it originates from.

 Ring finger or index finger.
 Left hand or right hand.
 It doesn’t really matter.